jpuckettvn/tb_loggatherer/README.md

 1. **remoteDir** is a *string* for the application directory of tbtoolpack, which should be enclosed in quotes.
    - *Note it can be found by enterering `tbsetup` on your device and printing the working directory with `pwd`*

-1. **slashDir** is a *string* for direction of the slashes on the local filesystem.
-There are only two possible values:
-   - `"\\"` for Windows or NT Machines, double slashes are needed to escape the escape character.
-   - `"/"` for Unix devices.

 ## EXAMPLE settings.json FILE
 ```